hilaily/echo-intro/website/content/guide/static-files.md

   // Index is the list of index files to be searched and used when serving
   // a directory.
-  // Optional with default value as []string{"index.html"}.
+  // Optional, with default value as []string{"index.html"}.
   Index []string `json:"index"`

   // Browse is a flag to enable/disable directory browsing.
-  // Optional with default value as false.
+  // Optional, with default value as false.
   Browse bool `json:"browse"`
 }
 ```